tomgxz/Kraken/REPORT.md

   > The scout group is beginning to look into creating a website, so you've come along at the perfect time.
 In terms of what we've seen already, a couple of ideas have been put backwards and forward but we haven't come to a decision yet.

   4. Ideal features
   > I mean, as a scout group, we would want to be able to put up photos and videos of what we've been doing so that people are encouraged to join - we need to be able to change it quickly, and have multiple people be able to change it.
-We'd need to be able to change the color scheme so that it matches with the official scout branding.
+We'd need to be able to change the colour scheme so that it matches with the official scout branding.
 Sign up forms would be a feature we'd need so that people can sign up straight from the website.
 And the ability to add a privacy policy, so that it's compliant with our GDPR regulations.
 If I'm honest, a lot of us aren't very technically savvy, so it would need to be pretty basic.

 <br>